Getting Started

 The Data Pipeline

-Now that we’re ready, it’s time create our pipeline.
-To do so, we’ll use the configuration file.
+Now that we’re ready, it’s time create our Pipeline and run the Processor.
+To do so, we’ll use the configuration file and a Spark session.

 package gettingstarted